 - Remove any clothing above the waist.
 Look at your breasts in the mirror with your arms on relaxed at your sides.
 This position helps to push out the breast tissue and exaggerate any irregularities.2

-- Look for any changes in breast size, shape, and color,
+- Look for any changes in breast size, shape, and color, including the following:

 - Dimpling, puckering, or bulging of the skin